Applications Are Now Closed for the 2020 John Hartford Band Contest

 • Bands entering the contest may have no common members.

-•The contestant order will be randomly assigned at the contest site prior to the start of the competition at the band meeting on Boogie Hill on Friday May 31, at 11:00am.
+•The contestant order will be randomly assigned at the contest site prior to the start of the competition at the band meeting at the Boogie Stage on Friday Oct 2, at 11:00am, CST.
 Judges may confer to ensure fairness and consistency in the rating process.

 • Scores are not cumulative from the prelims to the finals.
 The finals are a new contest; everyone starts on a fresh and equal footing.